umd-lhcb/ut-hw-doc/docs/backplane/backplane_depop.md

 | JP10 | X     |       |       | X     | X    | X    |
 | JP11 | X     |       |       | X     | X    |      |

+!!! info
+    - P1-P3 are on P2B2, except for `JP11_P3` on Inner BB
+    - P4 are on Inner BB

 For P -> D: `JP8-11` are all depopulated, same as true.